 What has been the effect of changes in estuary, plume and near ocean ecosystem functions and processes?
 (Take a species-specific approach – should be salmon)

+Physical/chemical changes:

 How has temperature and/or flow regulation affected fish condition, seawater readiness, and ocean entry timing?